 Restart your equipment

 Switch off your router for 30 seconds, then power it back up again Switch off your PC, Mac, smartphone or tablet then switch it back on again.

-Run a Speed Test and follow the instruction and enter your phone number when the test is complete.
+Run a Speed Test and follow the instructions and enter your phone number when the test is complete.